evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 Entering `localhost:3000` in your browser tells your browser to send a request to the local server which is using port 3000.
 If your development server is running, it will receive that request and send back the files needed to display your webpage.

-On your Evidence page, if you click the [Querying Data](http://localhost:3000/firstquery) link, you'll see the name of the page appended to the URL, just as you would see on a normal website: `localhost:3000/firstquery`
+If you navigate to a page in your Evidence project and look at the URL, you will see that each page in Evidence corresponds to a URL (e.g., `localhost:3000/examples`).

 ## In Review